FAQs

 Comfy, layered clothes (think quick-dry shirts, fleece for chilly nights, and sturdy pants)

-Hiking shoes with grip + comfy camp shoes or sandals
+Hiking shoes with grip + comfy sandals

-Warm gear like a lightweight puffy jacket, hat, and gloves (because stargazing is magical but cold)
+Warm gear like a lightweight puffy jacket, hat, and gloves

 Sunscreen and sunglasses (sunburn is not a souvenir)